-- a) The Treasurer is responsible for the management of the financial affairs of the Local and ensuring that the Local adheres to all Special Olympics BC and Special Olympics Canada financial policies as well as all Provincial and Federal laws. - b) The Treasurer must ensure that an annual budget of receipts and expenditures is drafted and approved by the Local. - c) A quarterly budget review will be prepared and presented by the Treasurer at a Local meeting. - d) The Treasurer is required to complete the Special Olympics BC Treasurer Report each month.
-This report is to be presented at each Local meeting. - e) The Treasurer must maintain all bank accounts, back-up documentation, bank reconciliations, receipt and expenditure journals, and a general ledger.
-This material must be made available for review by those authorized by the Provincial Office at any time such a review is requested. - f) The Treasurer is responsible for submitting the Special Olympics BC Treasurer Report to the Provincial Office each month by no later than the 20th day of the following month.
-For example, the January report is to be submitted to the Provincial Office on or before February 20. - g) The Treasurer must make deposits and write cheques as required.
+- a) The Treasurer is responsible for the management of the financial affairs of the Local and ensuring that the Local adheres to all Special Olympics BC and Special Olympics Canada financial policies as well as all Provincial and Federal laws. - b) The Treasurer must ensure that an annual budget of receipts and expenditures is drafted and approved by the Local. - c) A quarterly budget review will be prepared and presented by the Treasurer at a Local meeting. - d) The Treasurer is required to complete the Local's financial reporting in Quickbooks Online (QBO) each month.
+The report is to be presented at each Local meeting. - e) The Treasurer must maintain all bank accounts, back-up documentation, bank reconciliations, receipt and expenditure journals, and a general ledger.
+This material must be made available for review by those authorized by the Provincial Office at any time such a review is requested. - f) The Treasurer is responsible for ensuring monthly tasks, including all transactions and bank reconciliations, are completed in QBO no later than the 20th day of the following month.
+For example, the January report is to be completed to the Provincial Office on or before February 20. - g) The Treasurer must make deposits and write cheques as required.